About the CUES

 To be a national leader in the engagement of undergraduate students in the study, research, and practice of urban ecology and sustainability through established local leadership in urban ecology research, sustainability best practices, and community engagement in Indianapolis.

-To innovatively research, educate, and empower Butler faculty, staff, and students and community members in the research and establishment of best practices in urban ecology and sustainability that benefit society, the environment, and the economy.
+To innovatively research, educate, and empower Butler faculty, staff, and students and community partners in the research and establishment of best practices in urban ecology and sustainability that benefit society, the environment, and the economy.

 We achieve our mission, by engaging Butler students, faculty, and staff as well as community partners in interdisciplinary research and education through place-based projects and public discourse.
 One of our most visible projects is the The Farm a Butler, an interdisciplinary campus learning hub and example of urban sustainability.